 Members of the Boston College Residential Life Staff serve a University that embodies the Jesuit Catholic tradition and seeks to promote the values that this tradition represents.
 As staff members, we are charged with furthering those goals by fulfilling the terms of this agreement and by maintaining at all times exemplary standards of personal and professional conduct.

-The Graduate Staff Assistant (GSA) is a full-time, 9-credit-hour, enrolled graduate student who serves as an administrative and developmental support assistant to an assigned area/residence hall.
+The Graduate Staff Assistant (GSA) is a full-time, minimum 6-credit-hour, enrolled graduate student who serves as an administrative and developmental support assistant to an assigned area/residence hall.
 In addition to Resident Assistant (RA) responsibilities, GSA’s participate in RA supervision, program planning, staff development, staff training, and all other duties as assigned that are consistent with the spirit of this position.
-GSA’s are also asked to attend departmental meetings and participate in departmental committee’s and initiatives.
+GSA’s are also asked to attend area and departmental meetings.
+They are also asked to participate in departmental committee’s and initiatives.

 The GSA is directly supervised by the Resident Director in the building to which he/she is assigned.
 Additional supervision is given by the Assistant Director of Residential Life responsible for the area in which the GSA is assigned.